GiordanoDiego/vite-final-project-t5/README.md

 - This README focuses on the front-end features of the BoolBnB application.
 - The described features interface with a backend that handles business logic and database interactions.
 - Specific details about the backend implementation can be added in a separate README.

-Feel free to customize and add further details based on the specifics of your front-end project.